What kind of activity will we fund?

 Applications should relate to a specific location or area, with priority given to activity that addresses visitor management issues in “hot spot” areas including:

-- North and West Highland, islands and NC 500
+- North and West Highland and islands (including NC 500)

 - Highland Perthshire